Gayathri-Guduru/CHIP-Seq-Analysis/README.md

 In this workflow, we'll process Drosophila ChIP-Seq datasets that have been spiked-in with data from another species.
 The purpose of the spike-in is to account for variability in ChIP and sequencing efficiencies, allowing for more accurate normalization between samples.

 ## Table of Contents
-Quality Control
+Quality Control \
-Alignment
+Alignment \
-Post-processing
+Post-processing \
-Peak Calling
+Peak Calling \
-Differential Binding Analysis
+Differential Binding Analysis \
-Annotation & Functional Analysi\/
+Annotation & Functional Analysis

 ## Commonly used file formats for ChIP-seq

 • FASTA \
 • FASTQ – Fasta with quality \
-• SAM – Sequence Alignment/Map format \
+• SAM – Sequence Alignment or Map format \
 • BAM – Binary Sequence Alignment/Map format \
 • Bed – Basic genome interval \
 • BedGraph \
-• Wiggle (wig, bigwig) – tab-limited format to represent continuous value \
+• Wiggle (wig, bigwig) – tab-limited format to represent continuous value

 ## ChIP-seq data have several characteristics: